LORAZAROL/ECSE321/README.md

 1. Using a REST client, send a GET request to "/instructions" to be provided with a list of actions
 2. Sending the associated request for any of those instructions will provide you with the required parameters that must be entered (if necessary)

+NOTE:
+- Persistence is handled in the application through direct injection to the postgreSQL database.
+Database contents are saved automatically after all changes because of this.

 ### Changelog
 Oct.
 7, 2018: Fixed unintended cases for Join/Leave
 - Previously you could Join a trip even if your passenger ID was already on the list, adding you twice and taking another seat